 Sources of food for pre and pro biotics:

 Pro-biotics: One important pro biotic is curd which also works for lactose intolerant individuals as it contains live bacteria which helps break down the lactose.
+But we recommend to avoid it as it increases the pitta in the body which tends to aggravate hair fall.
+So instead of consuming curd, it is advised to consume buttermilk in the afternoons and not at night.
 Other sources are sauerkraut, kimchi, kombucha, kefir (dairy and non dairy), pickles and pickled vegetables (unpastaurised).

 Pre-biotics: found in most fruits, vegetables and legumes, especially those that contain complex carbohydrates, such as fiber and resistant starch.
 These carbs are not digestible by your body, so they pass through the digestive system to become food for the bacteria and other microbes.
 Some good options are banana, onions, leeks, garlic, oats, berries and beans.